 Other people’s writings on Coghill and the Alexander Technique

-Walter Carrington produced a comparative study of the work of Coghill and Alexander in 1941, the most detailed yet.
+Walter Carrington produced a comparative study of the work of Coghill and Alexander in 1941, which is detailed but outdated scientifically.

 A 1949 biography by C. Judson Herrick provides an introduction to all of Coghill’s work.